 If the company does not comply with any recommendation or follows it partially, there must be a detailed explanation of the reasons providing shareholders, investors, and the market in general with sufficient information to assess the company's course of action.
-Explanations of a general nature will not be acceptable.
+Explanations of general nature are not acceptable.

-1. The bylaws of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.
+1. The bylaws of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other restrictions on the takeover of the company by means of share purchases on the market.

-See headings: A.10, B.1, B.2 and C.1.23
+See headings: A.12, B.1, B.2 and C.1.20

-- 2. When a dominant and subsidiary company are both listed, they should provide detailed disclosure on: - a) The activity they engage in and any business dealings between them, as well as between the listed subsidiary and other group companies. - b) The mechanisms in place to resolve possible conflicts of interest.
+- 2. When a dominant and subsidiary company are both listed, they should provide detailed disclosure on: - Their respective areas of activity and any possible business relationships between them, as well as those between the listed subsidiary and other companies within the group; - b) The mechanisms in place to resolve possible conflicts of interest.